bnjmnhssnn/NgramSearch/README.md

 Keys will go through a normalization step before they are stored.
 At this point, this means replacing any non german accented chars by their non-accented variant, conversion to lowercase and stripping of special chars.
 It is planned to provide some localized normalization strategies, later.

-### About Values
+### About values
 As you will normally not expose your NgramSearch APIs endpoint directly, you will usually store the item's id from your main database as value in NgramSearch.
 However, if you protect the critical endpoints, you could expose the API to the public and store complex data structures as values, e.g. your product data as json, or a search result item's HTML representation.
 You will then gain a performance boost as you save one network request.

-NOTE: The provided sample file `/imports/15000_sample_products_german.txt` uses a product name as key and as value for demonstration purposes
+NOTE: The provided sample file `/imports/15000_sample_products_german.txt` uses a product name as key **AND** value for demonstration purposes

+### Query results and result quality
+Unlike a usual key-value store, NgramSearch will almost always return a large set of possible results when you run a query.
+The advantage is, you don't have to know the exact key under which a value was stored.
+For example, if you ask NgramSearch for the movie *Lost in